leonp/thisdaysportion/about/index.md

 Disclaimers are odd/difficult/a sign of something wrong.

 I write about lots of things – mainly designing and building things online, but also politics, books, music and other cultural _stuff_.
-I like constructing sentences

 I used to post everything to leonpaternoster.com, but that’s now just where you find the work me.
 The world has become more LinkedInified, or perhaps I’ve just got older — careers progress, older posts become a bit of a no-no work wise and everything gets dumped elsewhere, i.e. here.
 I still fundamentally _believe_ in blogging and, at the very least, writing and hitting publish is good for me.